CONSULT WITH A DOCTOR ONLINE

 There is no official consensus as to the severity of low cholesterol; however, extremely low levels of cholesterol have been linked to:

-When it comes to cramping or fatigue symptoms, this symptom often happens either unexpectedly - for example, if you don't usually struggle to breathe or get cramps, and suddenly you are, this may be a reason to call your doctor.
-On the other hand, if you usually get tired or are cramping more than usual, this is also a reason to speak with a medical professional.
+When it comes to cramping or fatigue symptoms, this symptom often happens either unexpectedly or more intensely than usual.
+That can be a reason to speak with a medical professional.

 Knowing your cholesterol levels is a preventative and proactive way of maintaining your health.
-If need be, getting you an online prescription for high cholesterol is a good idea before it becomes too late.
+If need be, getting an online prescription for high cholesterol may be a good idea before problems become more serious.

 Types of Cholesterol

 Typically, when we think of cholesterol and why someone may get a prescription online for cholesterol, we instantly think of high levels.
-There are, as previously indicated, different levels of cholesterol and reasons as to why one may be more prone to have cholesterol problems than others.
+There are, however, different cholesterol situations and reasons why one person may be more prone to cholesterol problems than another.

-It is important to recognize that if you or someone you know is managing or coping with their cholesterol levels, especially if they are high, consider seeking a medical professional who can provide an online prescription for high cholesterol.
+It is important to recognize that if you or someone you know is managing cholesterol levels, especially if they are high, consider seeking a medical professional who can provide an online prescription for high cholesterol when appropriate.

 Diagnosis and Tests for Cholesterol

 Given the signs and symptoms of cholesterol problems, receiving a diagnosis may not always be straightforward.
-It may require blood work, physicals, and other medical examinations.
+It may require blood work, physical exams, and other medical evaluations.

 Testing for cholesterol is going to vary from person to person and on their circumstances; however, for the most part, the following scales are used when determining one's cholesterol level.

 When diagnosing cholesterol levels, maintaining routine checkups is recommended, ideally every four to six years.
 Having regular checkups can be a way of being proactive with your health.
-We often don't realize something is wrong with our health until it becomes a problem.
+We often don't realize something is wrong until it becomes a larger problem.

 Treatments, Medications, and Care for Cholesterol